Ved0705/Shopping_app/README.md

 4) Sort the items :
    This nested loop iterates through the `defaultPrices` array to perform a bubble sort algorithm.
 It compares adjacent elements and swaps them if they are in the wrong order, ensuring that the array is sorted in ascending order of prices.
 This sorting process helps arrange the items in the list based on their prices, facilitating tasks such as displaying items in order of increasing price or finding the cheapest item.

-5)Swap item names according to respective price:
+5) Swap item names according to respective price:
 This code snippet facilitates swapping the names of items in an array based on their respective prices.
 It employs a temporary variable, `tempName`, to store the name of one item temporarily.
 The names are swapped by copying them between array elements using `strcpy()`.
 This process ensures that the item names are rearranged according to their corresponding prices.

 6) Swap item's prices: